Special Scholarships and Programs

 - Demonstrate high financial need based on the Free Application for Federal Student Aid (FAFSA).
+(This should be completed by February 15th.)
 Generally this will include any student eligible for the federal Pell Grant.
 These students will also be expected to apply for other external scholarships and grants for which they qualify.

 Students who meet these criteria and who are interested in becoming a Build Albion Fellow will have an individual interview with a selection committee, comprising community and college leaders.
 Following the interview, candidates will be selected by the committee to become Build Albion Fellows.

 Up to 10 Fellows will be selected for each entering class at Albion College.

 - Students will receive tuition, housing and food.
 They will be responsible for books, fees, incidental expenses and any taxes that are assessed; the only loan component that students might have would be to cover these latter expenses.

 - Students who are not eligible for state or federal grants will still be considered for a Fellow position but will need to contribute the amount of the grants to their college costs.

 - The fellowship is renewable each year of enrollment, as long as all program requirements are met.
 Students will be expected to complete their Albion College degree in eight semesters.

 - To participate in the program, students will also fulfill a community service requirement.
 This commitment will include 40 hours per week for 10 weeks in the summer and 10 hours per week during the academic year, and will begin in the summer prior to their first year at Albion College.
 The nature of these assignments include work, service, supplemental instruction and projects designed to "build" the community of Albion.
 Over the course of a student's college career, it is expected that summer jobs will increase in responsibility from entry-level positions to jobs that will provide meaningful work experience for the student's academic program and/or future career.